dc25/galtonBoxAnimationElm/README.md

 The version on the rosettacode.org site: http://rosettacode.org/wiki/Galton_box_animation#Elm is the version on the rosettacode branch of this git repository.
-That code is collected into a single file which is shown on the rosettacode.org site.
+In that branch the code is collected into a single file.
+The resulting program is the rosettacode.org version.